neatest/neat/README.md

 Post-run commands are run on the local machine after files are processed.

-If you plan for other people to use those commands, you should make sure they can run on any OS, otherwise you should tell in your README which environment should be used.
+If you plan for other people to neat your repo, you should make sure these commands can run on any OS, or tell otherwise in your README.

 #### Files environment variables